Bankruptcy

 • Bankruptcy cannot discharge debts from missed child support or alimony, most tax debt, or overdue student loan payments

-• Cosigners on debts can still be responsible for paying them
+• Cosigners: Cosigners on debts can still be responsible for paying them.

-• Bankruptcy can impair your credit and increase the costs of borrowing in the future.
+• Bankruptcy considerations: Filing for bankruptcy can require filers to give up property, and it can impair your credit and increase the costs of borrowing in the future.

 Meet Our Attorneys